-We warmly welcome each and every social researcher to our "2nd Global Summit on Sustainable Development and Society" to be held on 24th and 25th of February 2021 in the magnificent city of Paris, France, under the theme "Promoting Sustainable Development Goals."
+We warmly welcome each and every social researcher to our "2nd Global Summit on Sustainable Development and Society" to be held on 19th and 20th of April 2021 in the magnificent city of Berlin, Germany, under the theme "Promoting Sustainable Development Goals."
 The conference offers a world coliseum for foreign academics and researchers to discuss their work results with the world and as a regional coliseum.
 The summit encompasses all 17 sustainable development agendas, such as deprivation, hunger and health.

 Paris, the capital of France, is a big European city and a regional center for sculpture, design, gastronomy and entertainment.
 The 19th-century cityscape is lined by broad boulevards and the River Seine.
 Beyond such attractions as the Eiffel Tower and the 12th-century Gothic Notre-Dame Cathedral, the region is known for its cafa culture and designer boutiques along the Rue du Faubourg Saint-Honoré.
 We are all very excited to be part of the Sustainable Society 2021.